patmejia/contrails_vision/README.md

 # Climate Analytics: <br>GOES-16 and Aviation Contrails Detection

+The [European Geosciences Union](https://www.sciencedaily.com/releases/2019/06/190627113949.htm) suggests contrail clouds may have a more pronounced global warming impact than even CO2 emissions.
+This insight aligns with the concept of [effective radiative forcing $(W/m^2)$](https://climate.mit.edu/explainers/radiative-forcing) in climate science, which gauges the overall warming effect.
+Using satellites and plane sensors, researchers aim to analyze contrail formation, integrating data on weather, turbulence, and wind speed.

+>The goal is to develop a model that can predict contrail formation and duration.

 ## Table of Contents:
 1. [GOES-16 Satellite: Earth Monitoring](#goes-16-satellite-earth-monitoring)
 2. [Contrail Detection: Climate Change Studies](#contrail-detection-climate-change-studies)